 Demonstration Video 1

 The ankle is the most frequently injured joint in sport, accounting for one-third of all injuries.
 By focusing on intent in the inner "Hyperarch" We can actively prevent ankle sprains.

 NOTE: Hyperarch Mechanism is controlled through conscious intent derived from Taiji principle of Chinese Martial arts.
 It is different from the windlass mechanism without raising the toe.
-Currently my work is being peer reviewed.
+The training and business process is patent pending

 The foot has to act like a rigid lever, look at the Olympics gold medalist Stefan Holm in Slow motion, do you see what I see?
 The mechanism I demonstrated in video 1 above is being used here.
 I explain in detail how to properly configure your foot into this mode.
 If you are doing it inappropriately, you will get plantar fasciitis, shin splints and other serious injuries.